Education and care for children outside of normal school hours, including before or after school and non-school days

 - opportunities to try new things, visit new places and learn new life skills

-- a range of different activities that your child can choose from
+- a range of activities for your child to choose from

 - somewhere that your child is valued and accepted just as they are.